nf-core/test-datasets/data/genomics/homo_sapiens/illumina/10xgenomics/cellranger_multi/README.md

-# cellranger vdj test data
+# cellranger multi test data

-This folder contains test data from sequenced B cells for the `cellranger vdj` and `cellranger multi` modules.
+This folder contains test data for the `cellranger multi` module.
+Tests for `cellranger multi` will also refer to FASTQs from B cells in the [sister folder](../cellranger_vdj/README.md) for the `cellranger vdj` module.
+This folder contains the corresponding 5' gene expression FASTQs for the B cell data.

 ## Source